 Many treatment facilities are available to adults and children who live in Pennsylvania.
 Community substance misuse programs are run through single county authorities (SCAs).
 The SCA will determine if you are eligible for treatment coverage, assess the need for treatment or other services, and make a referral to the appropriate programs.

 Do not forget to check your insurance policy.
 Government regulations mandate that insurance companies provide at least some coverage for rehab.
 However, the coverage you receive depends on your policy.
-You can call the number on the back of your insurance card to talk to your provider or call one of our treatment support specialists at (800) 662-HELP (4357) for help.
+You can call the number on the back of your insurance card to talk to your provider or call one of our treatment support specialists at 800-926-9037 (Who Answers?) for help.